Public support schemes for small and medium-sized businesses

 - CBILS is currently available only through the BBB’s accredited lenders, whose details are listed on the BBB website.

 - The lenders listed on the BBB website include high street banks such as Barclays, RBS, HBSC and Natwest as well as challenger banks.
+Not all lenders are accredited for all product types.

 - Products covered: CBILS support will cover a range of products - (i) term loans; (ii) overdrafts; (iii) invoice financing; and (iv) asset financing.